Shopify/hydrogen/.changeset/wicked-rocks-draw.md

 '@shopify/hydrogen-codegen': patch
 ---

-Import schemas from @shopify/hydrogen instead of @shopify/hydrogen-react to avoid dependency issues.
+Import schemas from `@shopify/hydrogen` instead of `@shopify/hydrogen-react` to avoid dependency issues in some situations.